My Rust journey: Documentation

 That Cargo has many other good tools to learn, but as this blog is just a simple learning note, if something more precise is required, it better goes to the cargo's documentation.

 That is it.
-This one was a small blog just to talk about the comments in Rust, and it is easy to makes documentation from it.
-It is worth to say, documentation test was not covered because I will write about in another My Rust journey blog what will be about tests.
+This one was a small blog for just to talk about the comments in Rust, and how it is easy to makes documentation from it.
+I guess it is worth to say that documentation test was not covered because I will write about in another My Rust journey blog what will be about tests.
 Doc attributes was not too because I will edit a past blog what talks about attributes, and add that content on it.

 As I almost completed The Rust Programming Language book, comments could not the best subject to blog, but I do not feel comfortable yet to write about, as example concurrency.
 As soon as possible I will do blogs about that "tough" themes.

-As I say in every blog from this series, this is a learning journal, compacted and suppressed, any wrong information can be reported, what will help so much and the process of learning.
+I say in every blog from this series, this is a learning journal, compacted and suppressed, any wrong information can be reported, what will help so much in the process of learning.

 Thanks for reading, and feel free to like, comment, correct me or just say a "hi".